xenify-io/litepaper/README.md

 <br>

-Introducing [Phoenix Apes](https://docs.ysl.io/protocol-features/Phoenix-NFT), the exclusive NFT collectible that brings together the Xenify and YSL.IO communities.
-By owning one of these remarkable NFTs, users of Xenify will unlock an amplified burn effect that effectively doubles the user's batch count when burning vXEN or vUSDy.
-Remember, the more batches a user burns, the greater the burn fee discount.
+Introducing [Phoenix Apes](https://docs.ysl.io/protocol-features/Phoenix-NFT), the exclusive NFT collectible that unites the Xenify and YSL.IO communities.
+By owning one of these extraordinary NFTs, users of Xenify will unlock a daily amplified burn effect, exponentially boosting their batch count by up to 100 when burning vXEN or vUSDy.
+Moreover, owning or renting a minimum of 4 of these highly coveted NFTs will grant you an even greater amplification, with your wallet receiving a daily bonus of up to 1,000 batches.

-Furthermore, holders of the Phoenix NFT will be offered a range of benefits, such as the opportunity to earn USDC rewards every 8 hours and the ability to bypass the Sigma Exit Rate on the YSL.IO protocol.
-With these added perks, Phoenix Apes heighten user engagement while making significant contributions to the growth of both the Xenify and YSL.IO ecosystems.
+Furthermore, holders of the Phoenix NFT will enjoy a range of extra perks.First and foremost, all holders will have a guaranteed allocation of XNF on every chain Xenify launches through the Day 1 bonus contribution.
+Additionally, they will have the opportunity to earn USDC rewards every 8 hours and bypass the Sigma Exit Rate on the YSL.IO protocol.
+These additional benefits enhance user engagement while making significant contributions to the growth of both the Xenify and YSL.IO ecosystems.

+Every wallet that holds a Phoenix Ape NFT is subject to a Weekly Outbound Quota (WOQ) that permits a single outbound transaction involving a Phoenix Ape NFT every 7 days.
+Outbound transactions include transferring a Phoenix Ape NFT to another wallet or selling the NFT.
+Please note that while the WOQ restriction is in effect, wallet holders are still permitted to bridge the utility of their Phoenix Ape NFT(s) to another chain.
+In short, bridging the utility of an NFT to a different chain neither triggers the WOQ nor impacts the user's ability to bridge their Phoenix Ape NFT(s) utility.

+And here's the best part: Your daily batch bonus, whether you possess one NFT or four NFTs, can seamlessly be bridged to any chain that Xenify launches.
+With your burn bonus resetting each day, you'll have the opportunity to reap the benefits of this amplified burn effect across all chains Xenify launches on a daily basis!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)